You have to see it to believe it!

 with more than one million square kilometers in length (yes, you read correctly, with six zeros).

-To get an idea, twice the state of California.
+To get an idea, twice the size of California.

 It is well known that the delimitation of this region has been a sensitive issue for both countries historically.